CodeSaurabhCode/ProjectPal/README.md

 ✅ Frontend loads at http://localhost:4321
 ✅ Backend health check: `curl http://localhost:3001/api/health`
 ✅ Send a chat message and get AI response
+✅ PM Handbook embeddings initialized (check server logs)
 ✅ No errors in browser console (F12)

+**Test PM Handbook RAG:**
+After starting the server, try asking:
+- "What's the budget approval threshold?"
+- "How do I handle project risks?"
+- "What are the communication guidelines?"

+The AI will answer using the pre-loaded PM Handbook knowledge base!

 ### Common Issues